 an effective label at what the internet was doing to business.
 Building from Web 2.0 applications focused on

-social media like Facebook and on-line communities, it's become a popular and Opinion
+social media like Facebook and on-line communities, it's become a popular and Blog Post

 Mar 24, 2010 By

 In thousands of planning and zoning laws across the nation, official announcements are required to be published in the local newspaper of "general circulation."
 In an era of newspaper decline and expanding diversity of media, are these laws becoming obsolete?
-Furthermore, should we be concerned with newspapers at all if a newer, more universally accessible medium is available: the Internet?
+Blog Post

 Sep 28, 2008 By